 Travelling can have an immensely positive impact on a person’s life.
 It broadens the mind, changes outlooks and perspectives on life.
 The potential exposure to new ideas, customs and beliefs can all lead to personal growth.

 Travel changed my life.
 From living and studying overseas at the age of 18, marrying my husband in our favourite holiday destination and travelling to Europe for work.
 It has taught me about the world, the people in it, and myself.
 It has shown me that there is an enomorous world out there and that I am capable of surviving in it.

 Travelling has made me more aware of cultural sensitive topics and more tolerant and accepting of others.
 I appreciate different languages more.
 I am more open to the challenges of people in their home country.
 I appreciate the humbleness and authenticity of real people.

 By making sense of behaviours and customs that I didn’t understand, I have received an education outside the classroom.
 I think this is why I have such an issue with parents not being able to take their kids out of school for the last day of term for holidays.
 I understand during term and exam time, but for a child in primary school on the last day when they will be watching videos or playing games?

 Disabilities and chronic conditions can limit the ability to travel.
 Some places are not wheelchair friendly or suitable for those with reduced mobility.
 Some patients that I work with struggle to get travel insurance for their conditions.
-The idea of planning a trip in itself can be stressful for some with metal health conditions.
-Some people with severe allergies will not get dietary requirements they need in certain locations.
+The idea of planning a trip in itself can be stressful for some with mental health conditions.
+Some people with severe allergies will not get dietary requirements they need in specific locations.

 I am grateful that I can fill up our passports with stamps and we need to stop shaming those who don’t travel.
-Different levels of privilege enable us to see the world and we need to stop rubbing it in the face of others.
-Travel isn’t something that they should just “set their mind” and it needs to be a realistic option for those that want it.
+Different levels of privilege enable us to see the world, and we need to stop rubbing it in the face of others.
+Travel isn’t something that they should just “set their mind”, and it needs to be a realistic option for those that want it.